brendenwest/ad340/readme.rst

 Class Structure & Topics
 ----
+Course instruction will be fully remote with weekly video conference at the scheduled class time to review assigned topics and address questions.
+Students should have completed assigned readings & videos prior to class.

+Students can reach me directly throughout the week in the NSC:AD Slack channel.

-Each week students will have assigned reading, tutorials or video lectures, as well as Thursday lectures covering the following topics, although sequence and precise list is subject to revision:
+This course will cover the following topics, although the precise list & order is subject to revision:

 - Mobile development overview
 - The Android development ecosystem